Fast QR updating methods for statistical applications: R updating algorithms

 \section{R updating algorithms}

 In this section, we focus exclusively on updating matrix $\mathbf{R}$, rather than updating the entire QR decomposition.
 We anticipate that the computational cost of updating just one matrix will be lower than the cost of updating both.
-Additionally, discarding matrix $\mathbf{Q}$ offers significant storage savings, as its dimension is $N \times N$.
+Furthermore, the elimination of the matrix $\mathbf{Q}$ results in a considerable reduction in storage requirements, given its size of $N \times N$.